TheRambotnic/vscode-settings/README.md

 After downloading the files, place them in `home/YourUserName/.config/Code/User`.

 ## Keybindings
-If you'd like to know the keybinds available, you can open `keybindings.json` which contains comments explaining what each keybind do.
+If you'd like to know what keybinds are available, you can open `keybindings.json` which contains comments explaining what each keybind does.

 ## Settings
 * **Encoding type**: UTF-8